Designing Open Learning Architecture

 Why do high schools need to re-engineer assessment practices?
 For one, they are inherently inequitable.
 And then there’s this problem with contradicting the neuroscience of teen brains.
 Oh and they put teachers in a terrible position at a time when relationships with students need to be strengthened, not weakened.
 And for all you folks who keep chanting, “But the tests!
 The tests!” we have some news.
 Our current practices are not making students college & career ready, and we are not making achievement gains at the high school level.
 So sit back, take a deep breath, and let’s get to the bottom of this…

 Current assessment practices send terrible messages to students, and nothing teachers say or do can change that fact.
 Systems behave in a way that communicates their values.
 To design a functional, equitable, logistically reasonable assessment system, we endeavored to align the messages with our values.
 The mechanisms of the system–the rules, structures, processes and feedback loops–deliver those messages.
 It is only through the lived experiences of teachers and students that we know whether the messages got through.
 This post describes both the messages and the accompanying mechanisms responsible for delivering the values we want to uphold.
 If you’ve never before thought about assessment in these ways, welcome to the conversation….The lovely artwork above is by artist Naomi Gatt of Malta.

 A robust competency-based assessment model is difficult to design, difficult to implement, and can be difficult to explain to parents and community members.
-As evidenced by the many conference presentations about competency-based assessment include titles that begin with “Lessons Learned,” it seems like others feel the same way.
+As evidenced by the many conference presentations about competency-based assessment with titles that begin with “Lessons Learned,” it seems like others feel the same way.
 In this post I describe the macro-maneuvers we employed to ensure we could engineer a complete, multi-year model.
 Read on to discover why “removal” became one of our favorite activities, and weigh in whether you believe teachers are ready for a functioning system–not a supervisor–to hold them accountable.